 How do you like your nuts?

 The Tiger has a very big radiator, which is a good thing.
-The temp gauge has been rock solid on 5 bars for the whole trip, including creeping through despicable traffic at 34 degrees C.
+The temp gauge has been rock solid on 5 bars for the whole trip, including creeping through despicable traffic at 34 degrees C and high humidity.

 However, I was not holding up so well.
 With jacket, jeans, helmet gloves and boots, I was feeling like I needed to bail out and wait for it to cool down.